AmpleForthGold/AmpleForthGold/GoldPaper.md

        * Accounts held for more than 365 days shall have a 50% bonus.
 3. Once **Midas** has distributed more than 10% of the [**AAU**](http://ampleforth.gold) tokens and the available liquidity in [**UniSwap**](https://uniswap.org/) exceeds 15% of the total [**AAU**](http://ampleforth.gold) tokens, the founders shall remove their 10% of liquidity in a staggered process: They shall remove the liquidity in 5 equal transactions spread equally over 5 months.
 The founders shall gift all [**AAU**](http://ampleforth.gold) tokens from this event to **Midas** for distribution.
 The founders shall keep their initial ETH deposit.

+### Rebase Functionality
+#### The cost of Gas
+The price of ETH (and the price of gas) has recently increased significantly.
+Each rebase operation requires gas that is a weekly fixed cost on the project.
+For this reason, the amount of gas used in a rebase operation needs to be minimised via either simplifying the contract in this area and/or removing (as much as possible) of the rebase calculations off-chain.
+#### Timing
+Fixed rebase timing (rebasing at the same time every day) allows traders to trade around the rebase event to the detriment of the wider community.
+For this reason, rebase operations shall be performed at random times.
+There shall be 5 rebasements per week spread randomly over the week.
+#### Initial Rebase
+The initial rebase shall adjust the price of 1 AmpleForthGold token to the current price of one ounce of gold.
+It shall be rather brutal.
+#### Subsequent Rebase operations
+Rebasement will not occur if the target price is within 5% of the current price.
+Rebasement shall only move the price by (at most) 5%.
+#### On-Chain minimalists
+Each rebase requires a human (or a machine controlled by a human) to provide information (gold price etc) to the smart contract.
+If the price feed comes from a human, then anything that is derived from that also comes from that human.

+### Code Reviews and Audits
+The Solidity contracts that make up AmpleForthGold have not been independently reviewed.
+The contracts are open source and are available for review on the [project GitHub page](https://github.com/AmpleForthGold/uFragments).
+The original Ampleforth project performed an independent review of their projects Solidity contracts.
+The AmpleForthGold Solidity contracts have only minor changes to them from the original Ampleforth project - and those changes can be easily reviewed on GitHub.

 ### The founders

 The founders shall not be gifted any equity stake in this project (no pre-mine) as all [**AAU**](http://ampleforth.gold) tokens shall (eventually) be distributed by **Midas**.
 The founders hope that (just like bitcoin) the first users and first supporters of this project has the opportunity to profit from it.